caltechlibrary/archivesspace_vagrant/INSTALL.md

         -       vagrant up
 2. SSH into vagrant instance
         -       vagrant ssh
-3. Change to the /vagrant directory and run the final-installation-step.sh
+3. Change to the sync directory and run the final-installation-step.sh
-        -       cd /vagrant && bash setup/final-installation-step.sh
+        -       cd $HOME/sync && bash setup/final-installation-step.sh
 4. Wait for AS to startup and point your browser at http://localhost:8080 to confirm

 ## Load development data